Django already comes with the concept of Users bult in. Before talking about authentication, let’s create our first User.

-To create a user data must be sent to the server through a mutation.
+To do it so, we need to send data to the server through a mutation.

 In this mutation the server will receive a

 CreateLink – the mutation returned field by field, now, you are returning a full

 User, where the client can ask the fields it wants.

 Execute the following code on the GraphiQL interface: